 The campsite is located at Santa Marija Bay and is a fantastic alternative way of spending your holiday in Malta.
 For more comprehensive and all the important information look at this website https://www.guidememalta.com/en/thinking-of-camping-in-comino-don-t-go-before-reading-these-useful-tips

 Comino is so much more than just a Blue Lagoon cruise trip.
 It really is worth taking your time to explore and find the hidden spots.

 Visit Malta in the winter

 Mild temperatures and plenty of sunshine should be enough of a reason for you to visit in the winter.
-You will also be able to enjoy most of the attraction, both cheaper and less crowded.
-If, like me, you enjoy walks and hikes – there is no better time to do it in Malta.
+You will also be able to enjoy most of the attractions, both cheaper and less crowded.
+If you enjoy walks and hikes like me, there is no better time to do it in Malta.
 I see Malta being even more beautiful in the winter season, with some dramatic seascapes, incredible skies and cloud formations.